 A key to the effectiveness of Ngage Live Chat is that the system only passes along qualified leads.

-Alex Ludwig from Firmidable suggests law firms think of Live Chat as their virtual equivalent of a sales rep on the floor of a retail store.
+Doug Cardinale from Firmidable suggests law firms think of Live Chat as their virtual equivalent of a sales rep on the floor of a retail store.

 Studies have shown that you have five minutes to reply to someone who fills out a form online—or they move on.
 Responding that quickly might be logistically impossible for your firm, unless you have a feature like Live Chat.

-Another benefit is that Live Chat has the power to stop clients from searching for other law firms.
-Without it, they might leave your website, go to a competing firm’s site, and fill out a form there.
-They’ll keep going until they find help for their problem.
+Another benefit is that Live Chat can stop potential clients from searching for other law firms.
+Without that immediate human interaction, even if they fill out a form on your website, they still might go to a competing firm’s site, and also fill out a form there.
+They’ll keep going until they find someone to talk to them about their legal problem.